bloodmc/GriefDefenderDoc/docs/guide/advanced/global-config.md

 | global-target | A global list of target id's that are ignored by events. <br />Note: This only affects events where the id specified is the target. | [ ] |
 | entity-damage-source-blacklist | A global list of entity damage sources that are ignored in events by default. | [contact,cramming,drowning,<br />"falling_block",flyintowall,"fire_tick",<br />"hot_floor",poison,starvation,suffocation,<br />suicide,void] |

 The blacklist controls events from interacting with items, blocks, or entities on either a per-flag or global basis.
+Blacklists are extremely useful as it allows you to force GD to ignore actions in a world you do not need protected.
+By doing this, you prevent GD from wasting resources when it attempts to protect.
+To determine what you want to prevent GD from controlling, you will need to run a [GDDebug](https://github.com/bloodmc/GriefDefender/wiki/Debugging) in order to gather the data needed for the config.
+See [User Contributions](https://github.com/bloodmc/GriefDefender/wiki/Optimizations#optimization-contributions) for some examples on how to use it.

 It supports wildcards `?` and `*` where `?` represents a single character and `*` represents zero or more characters.
 For more info you can go to [Apache's wildcard matcher.](https://commons.apache.org/proper/commons-io/javadocs/api-2.5/org/apache/commons/io/FilenameUtils.html#wildcardMatch(java.lang.String,%20java.lang.String))